rsksmart/devportal-1.0/tutorials/ethereum-devs/setup-truffle-oz.md

 ```shell
 curl https://public-node.testnet.rsk.co/1.3.0/ -X POST -H "Content-Type: application/json" --data '{"jsonrpc":"2.0","method":"eth_blockNumber","params":[],"id":1}'
 ```

-> If you are using a Windows OS, I suggest to use the Git Bash terminal.
-Download the installer from the Git official site. [https://git-scm.com/](https://git-scm.com/)

 This is a very simple query that simply asks what the latest block number is.